nraviles/Gitbook/meetings-topics-and-schedule/probability-primer-10-08-22-3pm-cst/properties-of-probability.md

 \lim_{\epsilon \rightarrow 0} \frac{P[x-\epsilon/2, x + \epsilon/2]}{\epsilon} \doteq p(x)
 $$

-where we call $p(x)$ the density which can be interpreted in units of probability mass per infintesimal space.
+where we call $$p(x)$$ the density which can be interpreted in units of probability mass per infintesimal space.
 When such a function exists we can define probabilities as the accumulation of mass as before and have

 $$
 P[a,b] = \int_{x \in [a,b]} p(x) dx